 In addition, the expertise of an internal manager or outside consultant very knowledgeable in integrated product development concepts and improvement strategies can aid in identifying priorities.
 This expertise is important because of natural relationships and sequences with the implementation and use of these best practices.
 For example, moving to a digital product model as a replacement for paper drawings is not realistic until there is a certain level of CAD capability, workstation access to the model, product data management system, and network infrastructure in place.
 Experience and good project planning is needed to translate these high priority improvement needs into specific actions, responsibilities, schedules and assignments.

 Personnel resources to support implementation or improvement activities are required.
-If the overall performance rating is low, a critical mass of personnel within the organization needs to develop an understanding of the concepts of IPD.
-These people can then refine the implementation plan, perform various implementation activities, be involved in defining the desired way to develop new products based on IPD approaches, and assist in communicating the desired approach to the rest of the organization.
+If the overall performance rating is low, a critical mass of personnel within the organization needs to develop an understanding of the best practices concepts.
+These people can then refine the implementation plan, perform various implementation activities, be involved in defining the desired way to develop new products based on best practice approaches, and assist in communicating the desired approach to the rest of the organization.

 The implementation plan should begin with the low cost activities that yield high payoffs.
 In the absence of any other indications of strengths and weaknesses, we believe these initial actions should include forming product development teams as the basis for product development, establishing effective product/project planning and resource management, and utilizing the quality function deployment (QFD) methodology as a method for capturing and understanding the voice of the customer.
 As these steps begin to generate savings, the organization can move on to other IPD elements and self-fund the initiative.

 There are two elements of implementation planning that must be addressed.
 The first one that has been described is the implementation plan for the enterprise activities.
-It covers all the activities to create the IPD environment for all development projects the activities that cannot cost effectively be done by an individual development project.
+It covers all the activities to create a best practice-based environment for all development projects the activities that cannot cost effectively be done by an individual development project.
 This would include defining a streamlined product development process, developing manufacturability guidelines, installing appropriate CAD/CAE/CAM and product data management system tools, etc.

 Many organizations take totally different directions in the evolution of their product development process.
 While some of these differences are the result of legitimate differences in their business strategy, business environment, organization, and the nature of their products, a frequent problem is the lack of a common framework of the best practices of product development.
 With extensive investment of time, an organization could develop the broad, internal expertise necessary to produce an effective improvement plan for product development.
 This would require significant training, attendance at conferences, and extensive benchmarking.
 This structured Product Development Best Practices and Assessment methodology based on these 270 best practices of product development provides an inexpensive alternative to identifying strengths and weaknesses relative to a common framework of an extensive set of best practices.
 This enables an organization to more quickly develop an action plan for improving the development process